 I first tried Aster and actually got it to work with Windows 10 1511:

-Then I proceeded to start Sains Row 3 via Steam on my account, asking my girlfriend to do the same on her session.
+Then I proceeded to start Sains Row 3 via Steam on my account, asking my guest to do the same on their session.
 Since that games does neither run very well on the old tower nor on her laptop (Intel i5-2420M, NVIDIA GeForce 620M), I hoped to play it without much lag and latency at last.
-As soon as she opened Steam, my whole game just disappeared without any notification.
+As soon as they opened Steam, my whole game just disappeared without any notification.
 In the systray I could see that Steam has just disappeared.
 When I tried to start Steam again, her instance of it would just disappear.

 Apparently, Steam has some sort of global state that can propagate between the two sessions.
 Perhaps a file lock somewhere or a socket that gets opened.
 Either way, no way to run two instances of Steam on the same machine.
 One idea to try which I only found later is to copy the Steam folder into a second location and therefore have two installations.
 Sadly the demo time in Aster has run out, so I cannot try that without buying the software.